Health Nutrients

 berry scuffins on a plate

 Zinc intake doesn’t get much tastier than this!
-Just one-half cup of oats provides 1.5 mg of zinc.
+Just one-half cup of oats provides 1.5 milligrams of zinc.
 (Have no fear — you cook the “scuffins,” so you can reduce those zinc-binding phytates.)
 The term “scuffins” is what you get when you combine a scone and a muffin, which means you can enjoy it for breakfast, as a snack, or as an after-dinner treat!

-2. Lemon Herb Tofu
+2. Lemon-Herb Tofu

 lemon herb tofu in baking dish